-Griffith has been a jazz vocal educator for 18 years, having a Masters of Jazz Vocal Performance Degree from Queens College, Bachelor of Fine Arts degree from Long Island University and a private instructor.
-In 2005, Griffith received the new Vocal Jazz Instructor position at Columbia University Jazz Department in New York City.
-Griffith taught twelve years at the New School Jazz and Contemporary Music, four years at Jazzinty in Novo Mesto, Slovenia, one year in Izola, Slovenia with the Plesni Dance School and one year at the Groningen Conservatore in the Netherlands.
+Griffith has been a jazz vocal educator for 29 years, having a Masters of Jazz Vocal Performance Degree from Queens College, Bachelor of Fine Arts degree from Long Island University and teach as a private instructor.
+May of 2012-2013, Griffith taught for the New York Pops organization.
+June of 2011 through June 2012, Griffith worked as a Vocal Jazz Instructor at New York Jazz Academy.
+He also taught as the Vocal Jazz Professor at Queens College Jazz Department from February 2008 to February 2009 and 7 years at City College Jazz program.
+Griffith taught 3 years at Columbia University (2005-2008), on and off for 22 years at the New School Jazz and Contemporary Music, 6 years at Jazzinty in Novo Mesto, Slovenia, 1 year in Izola, Slovenia with the Plesni Dance School and 1 year at the Groningen Conservatore in the Netherlands.
 He brings his performance energy to the education realm to excite, encourage and empower his students.

 For further artist information, please call or write: